The Members of

 Your company has the following Subsidiary and Associate companies as mentioned below.Further there has been no material change in the nature of business of the Subsidiariesand Associates:

-|Name of the Company ||Percentage (%) |
+|Name of the Company ||Percentage of shareholding |

 |Subsidiary Companies: || |

 |Bhagyanagar Metals Limited ||100.00 |

-|Solar Dynamics Private Limited ||72.00 |
+|Solar Dynamics Private Limited ||63.77 |

 |Associate Companies: || |

 In terms of proviso to sub section (3) of Section 129 of the Act 2013 read withCompanies (Accounts) Rules 2014 the salient features of the financial statement of thesubsidiaries and Associates is set out in the prescribed Form AOC-1 which forms part ofthe annual report.

 CONSOLIDATED FINANCIAL STATEMENTS: